bkryza/clang-uml/docs/troubleshooting.md

 ### Generated diagram is empty

-In order to generate sequence diagram the `start_from` configuration option must have a valid starting point for the diagram (e.g. `function`), which must match exactly the function or method signature in the `clang-uml` diagram model.
+In order to generate sequence diagram the location constraints (`from`, `to` or `from_to`) in configuration file must point to valid locations in the code for the diagram (e.g. `function`), which must match exactly the function or method signature in the `clang-uml` diagram model.
 Look for error in the console output such as:

 ```bash